BornToBeRoot/check_rdsdevicecals/README.md

 # Nagios Plugins (Checks)

-Some of my nagios plugins (checks) which might be helpful for some of you
+Some of my nagios plugins (checks) which might be helpful for some of you.

 ## Checks